 Holland was located in the western coastal part of The Netherlands and is yellow on this map of The Netherlands.

 The county of Holland remained independent until 1581 when it became part of the Republic of 7 United Netherlands as The Netherlands was called in those days.

 The first use of the name The Netherlands was much later in the 15th century.
 The word “neder” means down or low in Dutch, and Nederland is the Dutch word for The Netherlands.
-Therefore, The Netherlands refers to the geographical location of The Netherlands as a low-lying country.
+Therefore, The Netherlands refers to its geographical location of The Netherlands as a low-lying country.

 In the 16th century, the county of Holland allied with neighboring counties and provinces to form The Republic of the 7 United Netherlands, a precursor of The Netherlands, and gain independence from Spain.

 The name Holland was often used to describe the Republic of the 7 United Netherlands, even though Holland was only one of the 7 Netherlands.
 However, Holland was by far the wealthiest and most powerful part and came to represent the entire country.

 The fact that the coalition existed of seven independent counties explains why our country is called The Netherlands (plural, with an s) instead of The Netherland.
 Native English speakers may also wonder why it is The Netherlands instead of Netherlands, but that seems to be a matter of historical habit.

 The Republic of the 7 United Netherlands ceased to exist in 1795 when France occupied it under Napoleon Bonaparte.